PeachyPeachSM64/sm64ex-omm/README.md

 - Added a stats board that keeps track of most of the player's actions.
 The stats board is available in every game, and can be found somewhere in the Castle grounds.
 - Added a button bind for the spin ability.
 Defaults to left-stick button and mouse wheel button.
 - Added a new cheat: "Shadow Mario".<br>Turns Mario into Shadow Mario and replaces his attacks by Shadow Mario's brush attacks.<br>Peach needs to be unlocked to unlock this cheat.
+- Built-in model loader: You can load DynOS models without DynOS installed by putting your model packs in the `dynos/packs` or `res/packs` directory.
 - LiveSplit Auto-splitter can now trigger on level exit:
   - In star splits, use square brackets to split upon star collection or parentheses to delay the split until the level exit.
 - Crystal Stars: